BrianChen027/webProject/Todo List Project/README.md

 Project: ToDo List
 ==================

-### In this project, I will focus on how to store data in Browser's "Local Storage".
+## In this project, I will focus on how to store data in Browser's "Local Storage".
-### But not only storage data, but also gain it from local storage and demostrrate it on the website.
+## Not only store data but also can acquire it from local storage and demonstrate it on the website.

-## Function:
+### Function: